Coruripe

-Coruripe is a municipality located in the southern coast of the Brazilian state of Alagoas.
+Coruripe (/Central northeastern portuguese pronunciation: [kʊɾʊˈɾipi]/) is a municipality located in the southern coast of the Brazilian state of Alagoas.
 Its population is 57,294 (2020) and its area is 913 km^{2}.
 It is the largest municipality in Alagoas by area, but among the largest municipalities of each Brazilian state, it is the smallest.
 It is situated at the edge of Coruripe river.